Yang-yuxin/BenchTGNN/README.md

 train:

-* order: options are 'chorno' or 'random'. 'chorno' stands for training data in chornological order, while 'random' means training data shuffled at the start of every epoch.
-We only support 'chorno' order for RNN-based node memory , i.e., `memory_type: 'gru'`
+* order: options are 'chrono' or 'random'. 'chrono' stands for training data in chronological order, while 'random' means training data shuffled at the start of every epoch.
+We only support 'chrono' order for RNN-based node memory , i.e., `memory_type: 'gru'`

 scope: